germaniumhq/germanium-python-api/README.md

 ChangeLog
 ---------

+* 2016-02-16  1.4.0  Added initial selectors support.
+Started work on a static API.
 * 2016-02-11  1.3.10  *BugFix* Fixed the wrapper JS so it gives the `arguments` of the function down.
 * 2016-02-11  1.3.9  *BugFix* pass extra parameters in `execute_script` or `get` webdriver calls.
 * 2016-02-11  1.3.8  setup.py trying to get the long description in.